IrfanUruchi/IrfanUruchi/README.md

 Apart from my classes, I’m diving into:

 - Calculus III
-- OS development (including mobile virtualization and running lightweight VMs on iPhone)
+- OS and Hypervisor development (including mobile virtualization and running lightweight VMs on iPhone)
 - Compiler theory fundamentals
 - On‑device LLM inference for iOS devices

 ---